-In the second quarter of 2017, the Bank maintained a relatively high liquidity coverage ratio at 122% on average, providing a safety margin over the required regulatory liquidity coverage ratio (100%) and over the safety margin specified by the Board of Directors.
+In the fourth quarter of 2017, the Bank maintained a relatively high liquidity coverage ratio at 118% on average, providing a safety margin over the required regulatory liquidity coverage ratio (100%) and over the safety margin specified by the Board of Directors.

-In the second quarter of 2017, there were no events in the banking system in Israel or world-wide which materially affected the Bank's business conduct and risk profile, including the liquidity risks, and no state of alert has been declared beyond the normal course of business.
+In 2017, there were no events in the banking system in Israel or world-wide which materially affected the Bank's business conduct and risk profile, including the liquidity risks.

 The market risk in the negotiable portfolio is minimal, in line with Bank policy.
 The bank portfolio is exposed to increase in the interest rate curve due to the relatively long-term structure of uses (the mortgage portfolio) and continuing decrease in early mortgage repayment rates.
-Assessment of Bank exposure to interest risks in the second quarter of 2017 remains Medium.
-Note that in the first quarter of 2017, the Bank revised the method of risk measurement due to implementation of the Basel position paper dated April 2016 with regard to interest risk management.
+Assessment of Bank exposure to interest risks in the fourth quarter of 2017 remains Medium.
+In the fourth quarter there was no material change in exposure level and risk values are within the specified risk appetite range.

+Note that in 2017 (first quarter), the Bank revised the method of risk measurement due to implementation of the Basel position paper dated April 2016 with regard to interest risk management.
 Exposure is monitored using various benchmarks in the normal course of business and under stress conditions.
-In the second quarter, risk increased slightly, due to continued decrease in early mortgage repayment rates; risk values are within the risk appetite ranges specified in the first quarter of 2017, in conformity with how they are measured.